 - if you are a party to a contract, because processing your personal data is necessary for the performance of that contract.

-7. DISCLOSURE OF YOUR PERSONAL INFORMATION
+7. DISCLOSURE OF YOUR PERSONAL DATA

 7.1 There are circumstances where we may wish to disclose or are compelled to disclose your personal data to third parties.
 This will only take place in accordance with the applicable law and for the purposes listed above.
 These scenarios include disclosure: